Outside the courthouse, Minneapolis weighs the meaning of the Chauvin trial

 Anyone could watch the proceedings online, but many had seen enough.

-“Chauvin is in the courtroom but American is on trial,” boomed the Rev. Al Sharpton from the pulpit of Greater Missionary Friendship Baptist Church on Sunday.
+“Chauvin is in the courtroom, but America is on trial,” boomed the Rev. Al Sharpton from the pulpit of Greater Friendship Missionary Baptist Church on Sunday.

 At the church gathering, located on the south side of town, a five-minute drive down the street from where Floyd was killed, his brother Terrence choked back tears while testifying about his loss.
 He talked about how he feared the way Chauvin’s attorneys might portray his late brother during the trial, citing George’s drug use and the fentanyl in his system when he died.
 Another Floyd brother, Philonise, prayed that any protests would remain peaceful.
 The choir’s soulful melodies filled the pews.
 Attendees clapped and swayed.
 But hymns weren’t enough to keep people from ruminating on the question: